by Kimberly Blackford

 - If a half bath can be added to a home, then do it!
 There never seems to be enough bathrooms in most homes today.

-- A 2-car garage carries more weight than a 1-car garage, but even better if you have the space is converting your garage into more square footage for your home.
+- A 2-car garage carries more weight than a 1-car garage, but what is even better is converting some garage square footage into more square footage for your home.

 Carry out the things listed above, and you will be thanking yourself in the end.
-Being a diligent homeowner is hard work, but taking pride in keeping your home in its best condition will be apparent when it’s time for an appraisal and that will be reflected in the appraisal amount of your amount your home.
+Being a diligent homeowner is hard work, but taking pride in keeping your home in its best condition will be apparent when it’s time for an appraisal and that will be reflected in the appraisal amount you receive for your home.

 Here are some related articles: